 The Bible only refers to two total and catastrophic floods; the first one is in Genesis 1: 2 above and the second is the flood in Noah’s day, Genesis 7, which was about 1100 years later and nowhere near the scale of the one before Adam.
-To understand what Peter said we need to interpret the meaning between Hebrew and English – the words heaven and world are to mean the universe.
-(One and the same) Earth only refers to the planet earth so by his words ‘heavens were of old’ and the highlighted text is in reference to the scale of the flood of ‘the world that then was’ and represents the universe.
+My understanding of what Peter said – the words heaven and world are to mean the universe.
+(In the same context.)
+Earth only refers to the planet earth so by his words ‘heavens were of old’ and the highlighted text is in reference to the scale of the flood of ‘the world that then was’ and represents the universe.
 Noah’s flood was only confined to earth and had no effect on the sun, moon and the stars or the upper heavens, which were all there as in the time God restored it before He created Adam.
 What Peter said is NOT a reference to Noah’s flood because it didn’t cause the same desolation, so logic demands it must be a cross-reference to Genesis 1: 2 as there is no other Biblical alternative and cannot be ignored.
 So if Peter’s reference to Genesis 1: 2 is as it is meant, then the Holy Spirit is calling your attention to something very significant that millions of Christians/creationists are blindly overlooking.
 Specifically that of a glorious ancient world that God created in the distant past and had long since been utterly destroyed; plunged into darkness and overflowed by a great raging flood on a universal scale at some time between Genesis 1: 1 & 2.
 If you’re wondering what God did with all that water, Genesis 1: 6 & 7 has the answer.

 In this original earth God gave Satan stewardship over it, along with angels, (referred to as ‘sons of God’) but that wasn’t enough for Satan, he wanted to be above God and so he rebelled, which is why God destroyed the original earth and is a reasonable explanation for the Genesis Gap.
 (Satan being a spirit whom God created isn’t yet destroyed.)